IcyGuy18/Find-your-Timetable/README.md

-Why didn't anyone think of making this before?
+_Why didn't anyone think of making something like this before?_